-It is likely that couples will go through depression after the IVF and ICSI treatment if there is failure in the process by which healthy embryos could not be implanted in the womb.
-Usually the embryos are transferred on the second or third day back to the womb, when they are in 4 cells or 8 cell stages.
+It is likely that couples will go through depression after the IVF and ICSI treatment if there is a failure in the process by which healthy embryos could not be implanted in the womb.
+Usually, the embryos are transferred on the second or third day back to the womb, when they are in 4 cells or 8 cell stages.

 Once they are placed back into the womb, they keep on growing till day 5 which is five days post oocyte retrieval.
 At this time, the embryos are multicellular and are segregated into a cell mass in the inside and there is a cover on the exterior.
 It is known as Trophectoderm.
 This embryo is referred to as a blastocyst.
 The blastocyst starts expanding and cracks open the cover from the zona.
 It comes out in this manner and this process is called as “hatching”